 Dr. Garcia-Belina has published several bilingual textbooks containing reading practices and exercises to develop academic vocabulary and comprehension skills in young children, the most recent being Exito Levels I, II, and III.
 She is author of the PADRES (Parents Advancing Readiness for Educational Success) program designed to empower parents to be their child’s first teacher as they develop skills to increase their involvement in schools and the community.
 Dr. Garcia-Belina is currently a member of the Arkansas ELLs with Exceptional Needs Task Force.
 She has presented at national and international conferences for the last 25 years.
 She has worked with state education agencies, districts, schools, and and migrant education programs in Texas, Florida, Nebraska, Oklahoma, California, Pennsylvania, Illinois, Kansas, Missouri, Indiana, and Oregon.

 TAMARA KEEFER, B.A., serves as a Web Developer for Northrop Grumman Information Systems (NGIS).
 She works with the Central and South Central Comprehensive Centers as a member of the Technology Team.
-NGIS is a highly respected provider of information technology solutions that provides technical assistance (TA) to SEAs and districts and uses information to help them achieve their goals.
-Over the past 17 years, NGIS has provided technology services for the University of Oklahoma’s previous Comprehensive Centers.
+NGIS is a highly respected provider of information technology solutions to federal and state governments.
+Over the past two decades, NGIS has provided technology services for the University of Oklahoma's previous Comprehensive Centers.

 DONNA CASTLE RICHARDSON, Ed.D., serves as the C3 Director.
 Dr. Richardson previously served as Associate Director for University of Oklahoma’s former Mid-Continent Comprehensive Center.
 She directs a team of 10 technical assistance (TA) coordinators and liaisons who work with state education agencies in Colorado, Kansas, and Missouri to build their capacity to serve districts and schools better in the implementation of federal programs targeted to improve teaching and learning.